 We want as many organisations as possible to pick up and use this framework – so that when it comes to evaluating statements we are all on the same page.
 Only then can we move forward together and start to comprehensively address the problem of modern slavery in supply chains across the globe.

-Download the new Modern slavery statements evaluation framework
+Visit the Modern slavery statements evaluation framework site